miralea/DQGlyco/README.md

 ![Repository summarising all analysis related to the DQGlyco paper.](DQGlyco_logopng.png)

-## Publication and Data
+## Related publication

 This repostory summarises work for the publication:\
-**Uncovering protein glycosylation dynamics and heterogeneity using deep quantitative glycoprofiling (DQGlyco)**\
+**Uncovering protein glycosylation dynamics and heterogeneity using deep quantitative glycoprofiling (DQGlyco)**

 Read the paper: https://www.nature.com/articles/s41594-025-01485-w \
-Interactive visualisation & result download: https://apps.embl.de/glycoapp/ \
+Interactive visualisation & result download: https://apps.embl.de/glycoapp/

 Please find a description for the example analysis workflow at the bottom.